 Vehicles and Parking — A resident planning to park a vehicle on campus must purchase a parking permit.
 A resident with special parking needs should contact Parking Services.

 Visitation — A resident may host a guest(s) anytime during a 24-hour period.
 The host is responsible for the actions of their guest(s).
-Residents hosting guests are required to remind their guests to be in possession of a form of identification at all times while in summer school housing facilities.
+Residents hosting guests are required to remind their guests to be in possession of a form of identification at all times while in summer housing facilities.
 The host is also required to escort their guests at all times.
-The host must have permission from their roommate before a guest(s) is permitted in the room.
+The host must have permission from their roommate before a guest(s) is permitted in the residential space.
 The rights of a resident take priority over those of a guest(s).
-A guest(s) that is the same gender as the host may stay overnight for up to three consecutive nights provided the occupancy of the room does not exceed the number of beds/spaces in the room.
+A guest(s) that is the same gender as the host may stay overnight for up to three consecutive nights provided the occupancy of the residential space does not exceed the number of beds/spaces in the space.
 A guest(s) that is not the same gender as the host may visit but may not stay overnight.
 It is the responsibility of a resident to notify staff of any policy violation.

 A complete list of recommended items to bring — as well as items that are not allowed in campus housing facilities — can be found in the Resource Guide for Families.